Losing Aid

 2. Fail to attend class.

-3. Students are responsible for tuition and fees for the course(s) even if they fail to attend.
+• You're responsible for tuition and fees for the course(s) even if you fail to attend.

 4. Withdrawing from all courses prior to the eleventh week of the semester.

-1. May be required to repay a portion of the financial aid funds received (known as a Return of Title IV
+• May be required to repay a portion of the financial aid funds received (known as a Return of Title IV).

-2. Students can avoid repayment if they remain in attendance in at least one course through the eleventh week of the semester.
+• You can avoid repayment if you remain in attendance in at least one course through the eleventh week of the semester.
 The last date to attend is posted on campus.

 5. Do not complete the course(s) successfully.

-1. If the student does not maintain the minimum required GPA, or fails or withdraws from courses, they could jeopardize the opportunity to receive financial aid.
+• If you don't maintain the minimum required GPA, or fail or withdraw from courses, you could jeopardize the opportunity to receive financial aid.
 (See Satisfactory Academic Progress.)